canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 Experiment Design via Orthogonal Sampling
 '''''''''''''''''''''''''''''''''''''''''

-Assume that we want to conduct experiments and have complete control over the values that the input parameters can take.
+Suppose we want to conduct experiments and have complete control over the values of the input parameters.
-There are a number of approaches to select values, from
+There are a number of approaches to select values, including

  - `factorial designs <https://en.wikipedia.org/wiki/Factorial_experiment>`_,
  - `central composite design <https://en.wikipedia.org/wiki/Central_composite_design>`_,
  - `A-, C-, D-, ... optimal designs <https://en.wikipedia.org/wiki/Optimal_experimental_design>`_,

-and so on.
+and others.
 Although all of these designs have beneficial properties such as being space-filling or efficient concerning certain optimization criteria, they do not account for parameter uncertainty.

-However, modeling uncertainty may be required for certain tasks, such as doing statistical inference based on the sample.
+However, modeling uncertainty is often necessary for tasks such as statistical inference based on a sample.
 Orthogonal design allows us to model the parameter uncertainties while providing experiment designs with higher quality compared to random sampling with respect to space-filling properties.
 Since orthogonal sampling is a generalization of Latin hypercube sampling ( |LHS| ) to non-uniform variables, we will begin by describing how an experiment can be designed